KemingHe/college-portfolio-2019/01-CareerGoals.markdown

 permalink: /careergoals/
 ---

-_My goals in life are to harness the power of technology, and to help those in need._
+_My goals in life is to harness the power of technology and to help those in need._

 ### Background